 As a general rule, the unsuccessful party must pay all legal costs, including attorneys' fees.
-However, where each party succeeds on some and fails on other matters or where the Court deems that there are other sound reasons (e.g. the complexity of the matter or a new question of law arises), it may order that the costs be shared or that each party bears its own costs.
+However, where each party succeeds on some and fails on other matters or where the court deems that there are other serious and exceptional reasons (e.g. the complexity of the matter or a new question of law arises), it may order that the costs be shared or that each party bears its own costs.